Our Guests

 Pollinators in disguise.

-Hoverflies (Syrphidae) are the mimics of the insect world — many species wear wasp-like stripes despite being completely harmless.
-They're superb pollinators, second only to bees in many ecosystems, and their larvae are devastating predators of aphids.
+Hoverflies are the mimics of the insect world.
+Many species wear wasp-like stripes despite being completely harmless.
+As pollinators, only bees outwork them.
+As pest control, their larvae give lacewings a run for their money.

-Adult hoverflies need sheltered resting spots close to foraging areas.
-Some species become dormant during the wet winter months and need the same kind of sheltered crevice habitat as lacewings.
-Others pass the winter as pupae in soil or leaf litter.
+Adult hoverflies need sheltered resting spots close to food sources.
+Some go dormant during the wet winter months and need the same kind of sheltered nook as lacewings.
+Others spend winter as pupae in soil or leaf litter.

-An insect hotel surrounded by flowering plants is ideal: the adults can forage among the fynbos and garden flowers by day — drawn especially to yellow blooms, which they are innately, unshakeably attracted to — and retreat to the hotel's bark layers and straw bundles at night or during poor weather.
+An insect hotel surrounded by flowering plants is ideal.
+The adults can forage among the fynbos and garden flowers by day.
+They are drawn to yellow blooms above all else, deeply and unshakeably.
+At night, or during bad weather, they retreat to the hotel's bark layers and straw bundles.

-Their larvae, deposited on aphid-infested plants nearby, provide free, silent, tireless pest control.
+Their larvae, laid on aphid-covered plants nearby, provide free, silent, tireless pest control.

 Preferred rooms: The Bark Hideaway, The Straw Gallery